-HIMS 111N INTRODUCTION TO HEALTH INFORMATION MANAGEMENT
+HIMS 110N INTRODUCTION TO HEALTH INFORMATION MANAGEMENT

-This course will be an orientation for new college students to gain skills in college success strategies with a focus on Health Information Management careers and to introduce students to the Health Information Management (HIM) practice.
+The purpose of this course is to introduce students to the Health Information Management (HIM) practice.
 This course will cover the historical development and evolution of the health care field with an emphasis on the organizational structure of health care institutions and federal, state, accreditation, licensing, and regulatory agencies' health care regulations and documentation requirements.
 This course will also cover the HIM department, its functions, professions within HIM and the health care field; an overview of the American Health Information Management Association (AHIMA); the development of the medical record, both computer-based and paper-based; documentation requirements for the various types of health care institutions; private and government health care insurance plans; clinical classification systems; the electronic health record; and the health information and data exchange.